 • Entertaining.
 We have transformed the user experience to make shopping on Wish as engaging and entertaining as browsing social media.
 For example, the product assortment on the user's feed is a source of entertainment as this personalized feed allows the user to scroll through and explore a wide range of relevant products.
 In addition, our Blitz Buy feature engages users to spin a wheel in the app and creates a sense of exclusivity by generating a once-a-day sale on a limited number of extra discounted products.
 By incorporating interactive and social features, we increase the length and frequency of a user's sessions and drive increased engagement.
-Wish users spent on average 10 minutes per day on our platform in 2019.
+Wish users spent on average over nine minutes per day on our platform during the twelve months ended September 30, 2020.